 Also, the best time to fly is early.
 The earlier the better.
 The first flights in the morning are often the cheapest, probably because there isn’t a lot of demand for them since most people don’t want to wake up at 4 a.m. to catch a flight.

 When are the cheapest days to book a flight?

 There isn’t a specific day that is the cheapest to book.
 Depending on the airline or travel site, deals could be released on any day of the week.
 So how do you take advantage of airfare deals?
 The best way is to sign up for deal alerts that are specific for when you want to fly.
-Most travel sites like Hotwire, which is offering our readers 40% off flights, will allow you to enter in your travel information and they will notify you when there are deals on your flight.
+Most travel sites like Hotwire, will allow you to enter in your travel information and they will notify you when there are deals on your flight.
 Cheaptickets.com actually allows you to set a certain price for your trip, and they will notify you if the fare goes below that price.
 And TripAdvisor shows you comparisons from all the different deal sites so you can find the best price for your flight.

 Priceline also allows you to name your own price, as long as you aren’t too picky about times or carrier.
 This can usually shave a little (or a lot) of money from your airfare.

 Many people say that the earlier you book, the better, but according a recent study by CheapAir.com, the optimal time to book is 49 days in advance for domestic flights.
 This is based on 560 million airfares that the site reviewed.
 They also say that the optimal time to book for international flights is 81 days.

 Booking through the airline’s site is obviously the most straightforward, especially if you are part of their loyalty program.
 However, airline sites often don’t have the best deals for flights, since many of these deals are available because the travel itinerary includes a few different airlines.
 It’s better to look at a travel deals website first, to see what kind of deals you can get.
 Here are my favorites: